sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 1. A **guiding policy**, which serves to clarify the application of the GoC Mandatory Procedures for [Enterprise Architecture Assessments](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32602) and on [Application Programming Interfaces](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32604) when acquiring new or enhancing existing IT Solutions in Employment and Social Development Canada (ESDC).
 2. A **coherent set of actions** (an action plan), which serve to operationalize the application of the GoC Mandatory Procedures for [Enterprise Architecture Assessments](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32602) and on [Application Programming Interfaces](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32604) when acquiring new or enhancing existing IT Solutions in ESDC.

-The intent behind this strategy is to communicate a decision by the Chief Information Officer (CIO) (not yet approved) on a path forward (the Guiding Policy), and what investments are needed to operationalize that decision (the coherent set of actions).
+The intent behind this strategy is to communicate a decision by the ESDC Chief Information Officer (CIO) (not yet approved) on a path forward (the Guiding Policy), and what investments are needed to operationalize that decision (the coherent set of actions).

 ### Targeted Stakeholders